huggingface/blog/segmoe.md

 ## Disclaimers and ongoing work

-- **Slower Speed**: MoEs may perform computation step across several expert models (if the number of experts per token is set to higher than 1).
-This makes the model slower than a single SD 1.5 or SDXL model.
+- **Slower Speed**: If the number of experts per token is larger than 1, the MoE performs computation across several expert models.
+This makes it slower than a single SD 1.5 or SDXL model.

 - **High VRAM usage**: MoEs run inference very quickly but still need a large amount of VRAM (and hence an expensive GPU).
 This makes it challenging to use them in local setups, but they are great for deployments with multiple GPUs.
 As a reference point, SegMoE-4x2 requires 24GB of VRAM in half-precision.